alg810/CardServerProxy/plugins/BetacryptTunnelPlugin/README.BetacryptTunnelPlugin.txt

 - Make it more "generic" to use with other CA-Systems and rename this Plugin.
 - Network-Id for the "pseudo" Nagra Profile must be different from the Betacrypt Profile and should not be zero.
 - Only change the ECM header when you know what you are doing.
+- If you want to enable tunneling of wrong tunneled ECMs (Betacrypt CaId but Nagra ECM), include betacrypt AND nagra profile in plugin config, or dont configure profile restriction for this plugin.

 Example config:
 ---------------